numpy/numpy/doc/neps/nep-0027-zero-rank-arrarys.rst

 Ellipsis and empty tuple
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Sasha started a `Jan 2006 discussion`_ on scipy-dev
+Alexander started a `Jan 2006 discussion`_ on scipy-dev
 with the following proposal:

     ... it may be reasonable to allow ``a[...]``.
 This way